Village People dance with Trump, despite once trying to stop him using their music

 Willis also addressed backlash to his group’s decision to perform at three inaugural events this week, noting in a statement Thursday that Village People will be “the first to speak out” if the president-elect restricts LGBTQ+ rights.

-But Trump along with many of his incoming cabinet picks and allies, have consistently spread anti-trans rhetoric and signaled they’re poised to roll back protections for transgender Americans.
+But Trump and many of his incoming cabinet picks and allies have consistently spread anti-trans rhetoric and signaled they’re poised to roll back protections for transgender Americans.
 The president-elect’s nominee to oversee the federal government’s enforcement of civil rights even spent the last year leading a legal crusade against transgender Americans, The Independent previously reported.

 Trump also already sought to restrict LGBTQ+ rights during his first term, including by banning transgender people from joining the military.
 President Joe Biden has since reversed this ban, but reports have already emerged indicating Trump could reinstate it soon after taking office.